 Qatari apartments to host 2022 World Cup patrons

-With over 10-years’ experience in the real estate and sport events accommodation industry, Khaya is uniquely positioned to deliver accommodation and logistic solutions for the upcoming 2022 FIFA World Cup in Qatar.
+With over 10-years’ experience in the real estate and sport events accommodation industry, Khaya is uniquely positioned to deliver accommodation and logistic solutions for the upcoming 2022 FWC in Qatar.

 Due to a shortage of hotel rooms, Qatar will need to make use of alternative accommodation solutions for visitors.
 The organisers have identified the real estate sector as being perfectly poised to alleviate the lack of hotel rooms.

-Since the 2010 FIFA World Cup, Khaya has specialised in turning apartments and villas into hotel-style accommodation at various sporting events.
+Since the 2010 spectacle in South Africa, Khaya has specialised in turning apartments and villas into hotel-style accommodation at various sporting events.
 This has provided Khaya with the expertise in finding the right properties for medium to large-sized groups.

 As one of the wealthiest countries in the world, Qatar is home to a booming real estate sector which has seen an increase of new developments in Doha and Lusail, and the rejuvenation of the older parts of Doha – Mushaireb and Bin Mahmoud.
-These areas have properties which are extremely spacious, and offer a variety of amenities including a swimming pool and gym.
+These areas have properties that are extremely spacious and offer a variety of amenities including a swimming pool and gym.

 Volkhard Bauer, CEO of Khaya, and Gabriela Nicolau of Khaya Doha have hosted a series of webinars in which they identified the most suitable areas of Qatar.
-They showcased the numerous alternative accommodation options, from high-rise towers, apartment buildings to villa compounds, which will all be used during the World Cup.
+They showcased the numerous alternative accommodation options, from high-rise towers, apartment buildings to villa compounds, which will all be used in 2022.

-Another key topic canvassed during the webinars was the infrastructure projects under way in the capital of Qatar, Doha.
-The city is undergoing a transformation which includes new roads and a world-class metro system allowing for convenient access to the eight World Cup stadiums.
+Another key topic canvassed during the webinars was the infrastructure projects underway in the capital of Qatar, Doha.
+The city is undergoing a transformation that includes new roads and a world-class metro system allowing for convenient access to the eight stadiums.

 The advantage of a “compact” World Cup is that visitors will not need to travel great distances to attend matches, with the stadiums all within a 60km radius.
 This makes selecting the correct accommodation even more important.